cloonix/cloonix.github.io/content/blog/20240924_ssh_vpn_tunnel.md

 - Host B: Accessible via SSH (from Host A and C)
 - Host C: From this host you want to connect to Host A

-Host B serves as a kind of middleman and loops a tunnel from host C to host B:
+Host B serves as a kind of middleman and loops a tunnel from host C to host A:

 ⚠️ Use ssh keys on both sides (remote and local).